 An overseer, then, must be above reproach, the husband of one wife, temperate, prudent, respectable, hospitable, able to teach,1 Timothy 3:2(NASB)

-Being an "elder" or an "overseer" in the Church is an honourable position and those discharging this duty have to be men of integrity, who demonstrate certain attributes; skills; gifts and grace, together with a character in line with Paul's instructions, in this letter to Timothy.
+Being an 'elder' or an 'overseer' in the Church is an honourable position, and those discharging this duty have to be men of integrity who demonstrate certain attributes, skills, gifts, and graces, together with a character in line with Paul's instructions in this letter to Timothy.

-Although there are many more qualities that Paul lists in later verses, connected with his spiritual maturity; his reputation in the community; his behaviour at home; his relationship with his family and his ability to act with self-restraint, whether alone or in company.. this verse deals specifically with the important issues of a man's moral attitude, ethical behaviour and spiritual maturity.
+Although there are many more qualities that Paul lists in later verses connected with a man's spiritual maturity, his reputation in the community, his behaviour at home, his relationship with his family, and his ability to act with self-restraint whether alone or in company, this verse deals specifically with the important issues of a man's moral attitude, ethical behaviour, and spiritual maturity.

-He is to be "respectable" and "hospitable" - an upright man of good repute; a gracious, warm-hearted person, who is sociable, helpful, welcoming and accommodating.
-And he is to be a man who is "able to teach".
-This does not mean he must have the gift of 'pastor-teacher', but that he is a good communicator to those in his charge, and is able to provide biblical answers for the hope he has in Christ.
-All men in eldership position should use the gifts and graces with which they has been endowed, for the edification of the Body and for the glory of God.
+He is to be 'respectable' and 'hospitable' - an upright man of good repute, a gracious, warm-hearted person who is sociable, helpful, welcoming, and accommodating.
+And he is to be a man who is 'able to teach'.
+This does not mean he must have the gift of 'pastor-teacher', but that he is a good communicator to those in his charge and is able to provide biblical answers for the hope he has in Christ.
+All men in eldership positions should use the gifts and graces with which they have been endowed for the edification of the Body and for the glory of God.

-Heavenly Father, we pray for the elders and overseers in our churches and communities and ask that the characteristics and qualities that Paul lists in his letter to Timothy are taken to heart by all who have positions of responsibility in our own church and wider afield.
-We pray that You would establish godly men in eldership positions, who are above reproach and pray that each one would be ready and willing to examine their heart, to see if there are areas in their life that need to be addressed.
-I pray that in my own life I may strive to attain to the many qualities that You expect from all Your children.
-Thank You that in Christ I have all I need for life and godliness - and I pray that from this day forward I take to heart the need to be above reproach, in word, in deed and in my relationship with others.
-I pray that I may become approved unto God; be willing to share the good news of the gospel of Christ with others and be ready to give a biblical answer to anyone for the hope we have in Christ - this I ask in His precious name, AMEN
+Heavenly Father, I pray for the elders and overseers in our churches and communities, and ask that the characteristics and qualities that Paul lists in his letter to Timothy, are taken to heart by all who have positions of responsibility in my own church and wider afield.
+I pray that You would establish godly men in eldership positions who are above reproach and pray that each one would be ready and willing to examine their heart, to see if there are areas in their life that need to be addressed.
+I pray that in my own life, I may strive to attain to the many qualities that You expect from all Your children.
+Thank You that in Christ I have all I need for life and godliness - and I pray that from this day forward, I take to heart the need to be above reproach, in word, in deed, and in my relationship with others.
+I pray that I may become approved unto God, be willing to share the good news of the gospel of Christ with others, and be ready to give a biblical answer to everyone for the hope I have in Christ.
+This I ask in His precious name, AMEN.